 The MRF Operations Forum is the only event specifically dedicated to plant operations, not policy and markets.

-The forum is the result of many conversations with plant owners and operators who desire in-depth discussions on issues in operating a material recovery facility (MRF).
-Faced with the dual challenge of increasingly complex and capital-intensive equipment and radically changing markets and material streams, meaningful discussions with industry professionals is invaluable.
+The forum is the result of numerous conversations with plant owners and operators who desire in-depth discussions on the obstacles of operating a material recovery facility (MRF).
+Faced with the dual challenge of increasingly complex, capital-intensive equipment and radically changing markets and material streams, meaningful discussions with industry professionals are invaluable.

 Technology Has Changed Plant Operations

-Material recovery facilities (MRFs) have become more and more complex as machinery and systems have become more advanced.
-Robotic sorting, machine learning and artificial intelligence (AI) are the newest technologies reshaping MRF operations, while fiber screens are being replaced with better solutions.
+MRFs have significantly evolved as machinery and systems have become more advanced.
+Robotic sorting, machine learning, artificial intelligence (AI) and optical sorting integrated with AI are the newest technologies reshaping MRF operations, while fiber screens are being replaced with better solutions.

 Optimizing this equipment to run efficiently is challenging.
-It requires plant operators to understand each component, how these components relate to one another and to the material streams being processed.
-It’s no easy job.
+It requires plant operators to understand each component and how these components relate to one another and the material streams being processed.

 Advancements in technology also mean that retrofitting new components into a plant can add real boosts to production, efficiency and material quality.
 Understanding when and how to do this is critical; it can provide a tremendous competitive advantage or become a costly mistake.